 PortForwarding Whether to allow port forwarding yes

-LocalForward Configuration for local port forwarding (same as -L option) 8080 localhost:80
+LocalForward Local port forwarding (same as -L) 8080 localhost:80

-# First server: Web server (alias: webserver)
+# Server 1: Web server (alias: webserver)

 Host webserver